davebren/me-no-back/README.md

   - Color match toggle
   - Countdown - Keep "Go!" on screen a bit longer
   - Achievements - lock icon
+- Backpropagate new achievements if the user already completed them

 ### Bugs